 Deputy Chair is Professor Susan Hogan, who is a Professor of Arts and Health at the University of Derby & Series Editor of Global Health Humanities, Intellect Publishing.
 She is engaged in interdisciplinary research around women’s issues and the arts in health (as qualified in arts administration, fine art, art therapy, cultural history, and visual sociology).

 Her latest books are: Art Therapy Theories.
 A Critical Introduction (2016); Gender and Difference in the Arts Therapies – Inscribed on the Body (2019); Arts Therapies & Gender in International Arts Therapies Research (2020); The Maternal Tug: Ambivalence, Identity, and Agency (2020); Therapeutic Arts in Pregnancy, Birth and New Parenthood (2020) and Photography (2022).

 RSPH is a national champion for the development of the field of arts and health in the UK.
 The RSPH Special Interest Group in Arts, Health and Wellbeing has the aim of supporting advances in high quality research that leads to innovative policy and practice.

 Aims of the group

-This Special Interest Group is open to all RSPH members with an interest in the contribution the creative arts can make to health and wellbeing.
+All RSPH members with an interest in the contribution the creative arts can make to health and wellbeing are welcome to join.